spdx/spdx-3-model/serialization/README.md

 ### Core and software profile use cases

-- Person
 - Agent
 - Annotation
+- Bundle
+  - Bundle of two Persons
 - File
 - Package
   - Package with ExternalIdentifier
   - Package with ExternalReference
+- Person
+  - Person with no CreationInfo
+  - Person with minimal CreationInfo
+  - Person with full CreationInfo
+  - two Persons
+- Relationship
   - Relationship with Package contains two Files
   - Relationship with time properties
 - SBOM with two Files
+- SpdxDocument
   - SpdxDocument with two Files
   - SpdxDocument with NamespaceMap
   - SpdxDocument with ExternalMap
-- Person with no CreationInfo
-- Person with minimal CreationInfo
-- Person with full CreationInfo
-- Bundle
-- two Persons
-- Bundle of two Persons

 ### Licensing profile use cases